 If you've successfully checked the previous notes, you should feel much better about your setup.
 Like anything else in tech - security is an ever evolving field, so certainly stay up to date on breaking news.
-These are a few resources I’d recommend bookmarking if you’d like more info on the topic - Apple's Product Security Web Page & US-Cert.
+Here's one resource I’d recommend bookmarking if you’d like more info on the topic - US-Cert.

 If you have a comment or think there's another tip worth noting, please feel free to leave it in the comments below and I'll include it in a future update.
 If you'd like to delve a little further into the subject the links and video below should be a good jumping off point.
 Thanks for stopping by and if you think this info would be useful to a friend or client, we'd certainly appreciate you sharing it on any of the socials with the links below.